TheodoreRed/Space-Explorer-Backend/README.md

 # Backend Project

 ## Overview
 This backend project is a robust and scalable server-side application utilizing Node.js, Express, MongoDB, and Firebase.
 It is designed to handle various backend functionalities including user account management, image processing, and integration with OpenAI's GPT-4 API for text generation.
-Scheduled tasks for database updates are also implemented.
+Scheduled tasks for database updates are also implemented, ensuring up-to-date information on space events, astronauts, and spacecrafts.

 ## Features
-- **User Account Management**: CRUD operations for user accounts.
+- **User Account Management**: Create, read, update, delete, and manage user accounts, comments, and replies.
 - **Image Processing**: Download and process images using Axios.
-- **OpenAI GPT-4 Integration**: Generate text using OpenAI's GPT-4 model.
+- **OpenAI GPT-4 Integration**: Generate and process text using OpenAI's GPT-4 model.
-- **Scheduled Database Updates**: Regular updates to MongoDB collections.
+- **Scheduled Database Updates**: Automated updates to MongoDB collections with space events, astronaut details, and spacecraft information.
 - **Firebase Functions**: Utilize Firebase for cloud functions and deployment.
+- **Space Development Information**: Fetch and manage data related to space events, astronauts, and spacecrafts.

 ## Prerequisites
 - Node.js (v18)